thanasissot/getSubs/README.md

-This is just a noobish way of doing it and i will refactor it a later date using OPENSUBTITLES API Currently i work with os, subprocess, time and pyautogui to open each file and click on the correct tabs and butttons to download the subs for each item in a folder This method will not work everytime, some glitches may occur due to slow interent or systems response That's why if one decides to use it you can change the time.wait() values or add pyautogui.PAUSE = 1 (or more) to have more control over the application
+This is just a noobish way of doing it and i will refactor it a later date using OPENSUBTITLES API Currently i work with os, subprocess, time and pyautogui to open each file and click on the correct tabs and butttons to download the subs for each item in a folder This method will not work everytime, some glitches may occur due to slow network or systems response That's why if one decides to use it you can change the time.wait() values or add pyautogui.PAUSE = 1 (or more) to have more control over the application